Vivek-04022001/documentation/coredev/troubleshooting.md

 In theory, by restricting which hosts you download from, buildout will go faster.
 The point is that they are safely deletable.

-The second option is to allow the host that it is pointing to by adding something like this to your `.cfg`:
+The second option is to allow the host that it's pointing to by adding something like this to your `.cfg`:

 ```cfg
 allow-hosts += sphinx.pocoo.org